guydavis/guydavis.github.io/_posts/2016-07-05-eigenvectors.markdown

 > The scalar λ is known as the eigenvalue corresponding to this eigenvector.
 >

-So, why is this of any use?
+So, why is this of any practical use?
 Well, eigenvectors are used in [singular value decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition), which can be applied in [principal component analysis](https://en.wikipedia.org/wiki/Principal_component_analysis), which is mentioned in this interesting [podcast on machine learning fundamentals](http://www.thetalkingmachines.com/blog/2015/7/2/solving-intelligence-and-machine-learning-fundamentals).

 Excerpted from Chapter 2 of [Deep Learning](http://www.deeplearningbook.org/) by Ian Goodfellow,  Yoshua Bengio and Aaron Courville.